Aldeburgh: Scallop

 On Aldeburgh's beach, a short distance north of the town centre, stands a sculpture called Scallop, dedicated to Benjamin Britten, who would walk along the beach in the afternoons.
-Created from stainless steel by the Suffolk-based artist Maggi Hambling, it stands 15 ft high and was unveiled in November 2003.
+Created from stainless steel by the Suffolk-based artist Maggi Hambling, it stands 15 ft tall and was unveiled in November 2003.
 The piece is made up of two interlocking scallop shells, each broken, the upright shell being pierced by the words, "I hear those voices that will not be drowned," taken from Britten's opera Peter Grimes.
 The sculpture is meant to be enjoyed both visually and in a tactile way: people are encouraged to sit on it and watch the sea.

 The upright portion of the shell splits into three sections positioned at different angles.
 The positioning of these effects a visual transformation, depending on the vantage point from which the sculpture is viewed.

 The sculpture is controversial in the local area, with some local residents considering it "spoils the beach".
 It has been vandalised with graffiti and paint on thirteen occasions.
 There have been petitions both for its removal and retention.